bbauska/W3Cx-5of5/README.md

 8.  &lbrack;1, 2, undefined × 3&rbrack;
 </pre>

-If you give to the length property a value less than the array's number of elements, it reduces the size of the array:
+<p>If you give to the length property a value less than the array's number
+of elements, it reduces the size of the array:</p>

 <pre>1.  &gt; var a = &lbrack;1, 2, 3&rbrack;;
 2.  undefined